Half-edge meshes (DCEL)

 Fig. 2 Possible closest-feature cases after projecting a point \(\mathbf{x}\) to the plane of a polygon face.

-When computing the distance from a point \(\mathbf{x}\) to the polygon face we first determine if the projection of \(\mathbf{x}\) to the face’s plane lies inside or outside the face.
+When computing the distance from a point \(\mathbf{x}\) to the polygon face we first determine if the projection of \(\mathbf{x}\) to the face plane lies inside or outside the face.
 This is more involved than one might think, and it is done by first computing the two-dimensional projection of the polygon face, ignoring one of the coordinates.
 Next, we determine, using 2D algorithms, if the projected point lies inside the embedded 2D representation of the polygon face.
 Various algorithms for this are available, such as computing the winding number, the crossing number, or the subtended angle between the projected point and the 2D polygon.
+The 2D embedding itself is computed once, at mesh-construction time, and reused for every subsequent query.

 EBGeometry uses the crossing number algorithm by default.

-If the point projects to the inside of the face, the signed distance is just \(d = \mathbf{n}_f\cdot\left(\mathbf{x} - \mathbf{x}_f\right)\) where \(\mathbf{n}_f\) is the face normal and \(\mathbf{x}_f\) is a point on the face plane (e.g., a vertex).
+If the point projects to the inside of the face, the signed distance is just \(\mathbf{n}_f\cdot\left(\mathbf{x} - \mathbf{x}_f\right)\) where \(\mathbf{n}_f\) is the face normal and \(\mathbf{x}_f\) is a point on the face plane (e.g., a vertex).
 If the point projects to outside the polygon face, the closest feature is either an edge or a vertex.

 When computing the signed distance to an edge, the edge is parametrized as \(\mathbf{e}(t) = \mathbf{x}_0 + \left(\mathbf{x}_1 - \mathbf{x}_0\right)t\), where \(\mathbf{x}_0\) and \(\mathbf{x}_1\) are the starting and ending vertex coordinates.
 The point \(\mathbf{x}\) is projected to this line, and if the projection yields \(t^\prime \in [0,1]\) then the edge is the closest point.
 In that case the signed distance is the projected distance and the sign is given by the sign of \(\mathbf{n}_e\cdot\left(\mathbf{x} - \mathbf{x}_0\right)\) where \(\mathbf{n}_e\) is the pseudonormal vector of the edge.
 Otherwise, the closest point is one of the vertices.